 What to Expect

-ITJA 2023 will comprise three 60-minute workshop sessions, plus the opening/orientation meeting.
+ITJA 2024 will comprise three 60-minute workshop sessions, plus the opening/orientation meeting.
 The program may be attended in-person or virtually via Zoom.
-Participants will choose to either
+Participants will choose from among the following options:

 Students will submit their drafts by 9 a.m. the day of the subsequent workshop.
 Mentors will provide feedback in that day’s session.
 Students may submit one or two new works for